amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 Right now the ECM is still controlled by an open loop, and requires a lot of babysitting.
 This bottlenecks experiments I'd like to run to start to relate surface area, cutting speed, and current density.

 <img src="https://i.imgur.com/3vxXUz3.jpg" height="700" title="source: imgur.com"/>

+## Further work

+An obvious next step for this project is to synchronize pump activation + ECM current + tool motion.
+The last two are especially important - I found that voltage seems to vary as a function of gap distance and active surface area (the region between the tool and the workpiece that would be touching if you closed the gap), which implies that some of the issues I had with tools crashing into the workpiece could be remedied by dynamically slowing feed rate as voltage drops (with a multiplier from a table of surface areas over cut depth that is pre-calculated from the model).